-It is the policy of the Agency to store debit and credit cards in a locked box in the Executive Director's office.
+It is the policy of the Agency to store debit and credit cards in a locked box in the Accounts Payable office.
 Access to this box is limited.
-Only the Executive Director, Human Resources Director, and Service Manager have access to the box.
+Only the Chief Executive Officer, Chief Operations Officer, Accounts Payable Clerk, Human Resources Manager, and Service Manager have access to the box.